Welcome to our “Social Security Q&A” series. You ask a question about Social Security, and a guest expert answers it.

 Today’s question comes from Mark:

-“My husband is 65 (born in 1955) and I am 63 (born in 1957).
+“My husband is 65 and I am 63.
 Neither one of us have started taking Social Security.
 He is waiting until full retirement age to take his Social Security.
 Since half of his Social Security is more than I would receive on my own, I would like to take that.

 Do I have to wait until my full retirement age (FRA) to take that option?
 Or can I start mine earlier and switch to half of his when I reach my FRA?”

 Mark, you are indeed eligible for a spousal supplement, since your FRA benefit is less than half of your husband’s FRA benefit.
 The amount of that supplement depends on when you claim benefits.

 For illustrative purposes, let’s assume that your FRA benefit is $800 a month and your husband’s FRA benefit is $2,400 a month.
 If you claim benefits at your FRA, you will receive your benefit of $800 plus a spousal supplement of $400, bringing your total benefit up to $1,200 a month (or one-half of your husband’s FRA benefit).

 Mark, you should note that you cannot claim a spousal supplement until your husband claims his own benefits.
 You can claim your own benefits at any time once you reach age 62.
 But you need to coordinate claiming the spousal supplement with your husband’s claiming actions.

 In this example, you would receive the spousal supplement at the point where your husband claims his own benefit.
 So, if you claim first, eligibility to receive your spousal supplement is determined entirely by your husband’s claiming decision.